dgerod/rosplan_pytools/README.md

 # rosplan_pytools
 An easier way to hook into [ROSPlan](https://github.com/KCL-Planning/ROSPlan).
 This repository is a spin-off of [rosplan_interface](https://github.com/yochan-lab/rosplan_interface).

 ## How to use
-Somewhere in your code, you have to import and initialize `rosplan_interface`.
+Somewhere in your code, you have to import and initialize `rosplan`.
 Do the initializing *after* you have initialized rospy.
 ```
-import rosplan_interface as planner
+import rosplan

 if __name__=="__main__":
   rospy.init_node('name')
-  planner.init()
+  rosplan.init()
   rospy.spin()
 ```

 ## Hooking in actions
 You can use two method for hooking in new actions for ROSPlan.
 This should be make in conjunction with your domain.pddl file, as it uses the names of the pddl actions to find your functions.
 The following are based on the following:

 ```